IV. Suffering and the Second Coming of Christ (ch.5)

 Satan's roaring intimidates and scatters the sheep.-

-• take courage -- others stand against him. v.9
+take courage -- other believers are standing against his assaults. v.9

 -- you also will prevail by God's grace. v.10